sushantkotwal96/Restaurant-Location-Recommendation/README.md

-# Applied-Data-Science-Capstone
+# Restaurant Location Recommendation/Analysis
-This repository is used for the Applied Data Science Capstone course
+This repository is used for the Restaurant Location Recommendation/Analysis project